 A short-term challenge for this project is how to best engage ASU faculty in actively developing new curriculum that integrates water education and building upon existing relationships to implement functioning internships for ASU students with local water entities.
-A long-term challenge will be the development from an initial start-up effort to eventually institutionalizing water education at ASU and establishing the Salazar Center's emerging community role as a water center.
+A long-term challenge will be the development from an initial start-up effort to fully integrating water education at ASU and establishing the Salazar Center's as a higher education water center.